astropy/astroquery/docs/index.rst

 Caching
 -------

-By default Astroquery employs query caching with a timeout of 1 week, although individual services may have different settings.
+By default Astroquery employs query caching with a timeout of 1 week.
 The user can clear their cache at any time, as well as suspend cache usage, and change the cache location.
 Caching persists between Astroquery sessions.
 If you know the service you are using has released new data recently, or if you believe you are not recieving the newest data, try clearing the cache.